Lawrence-Tech-Guild/minglemap/ROADMAP.md

 ## Immediate Next Steps

-* Open Issue #4 "Roadmap RFC" for community review and discussion.
+* Open a GitHub Discussion "Roadmap RFC" for community review and discussion.
 * Schedule initial feedback session via Slack.
 * Pilot Phase 1 at an upcoming event to test and validate the concept.